nigth/DevOps_online_Kyiv_2020Q3Q4/m2/task2.3/readme.md

 **4.7.** Modify main page and create my own site:
 ![Sshot 13](https://github.com/nigth/DevOps_online_Kyiv_2020Q3Q4/blob/master/m2/task2.3/shots/13_my_wp_site.png "Sshot 13")

-:black_square_button: **5.
-Review the 10-minute example.
-Create my own domain and domain name for my site.**
+:white_check_mark: **5.
+Review the 10-minute example.**
+Explore the possibilities of creating my own domain and domain name for my site.
 https://aws.amazon.com/getting-started/hands-on/get-a-domain/?nc1=h_ls
+In the process of exploring the possibilities of creating my domain name for own site, I decided to use my existing domain name, registered in other registrant, different from AWS.
+On the previous sub-task 2.3.4, I transfered DNS-record for it and attached it to the WordPress blog.

 :black_square_button: **6.
 Review the example.
 Create a user AWS IAM, configure CLI AWS and upload files to S3.**
 https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/?nc1=h_ls